No. 1 Vols, other top seeds win NCAA regional openers easily - WHIZ News

 TOUGH DAY ON HILL

 Northeast Conference pitcher of the year Joshua Loeschorn, who entered the day tied for the national lead with 11 victories, turned in the worst start of his career in Long Island’s 23-2 loss to Maryland.
-He lasted 1 2/3 innings and gave up nine runs, eight of them unearned after he committed back-to-back errors in the second.
-He allowed five hits, walked three and hit a batter.
+He lasted 1 2/3 innings and gave up nine runs, eight unearned after he committed back-to-back errors in the second.

 AROUND THE HORN

-Louisville beat Southeast Missouri State 7-2 for its 11th straight win in a regional opener, the longest streak of its kind. … Stanford’s 20 runs were its most ever in a postseason game. … Seven of Cayden Wallace’s 13 homers for Arkansas have come since May 14.
-He hit two in a 7-1 win over Grand Canyon. … Oklahoma’s Peyton Graham hit his second grand slam in 10 days, this time connecting in an eight-run fifth inning that broke open the Sooners’ 16-3 win over Liberty. … Michigan’s Jimmy Obertop homered twice in an 8-6 win over Oregon and has a team-best 22 RBIs in the last 12 games.
+Louisville beat Southeast Missouri State 7-2 for its 11th straight win in a regional opener, the longest streak of its kind. … Seven of Cayden Wallace’s 13 homers for Arkansas have come since May 14.
+He hit two in a 7-1 win over Grand Canyon. … Florida’s Brandon Sproat is 5-0 with a 1.59 ERA in his last six starts after holding Central Michigan to one run over seven innings in a 7-3 win. … Oklahoma’s Peyton Graham hit his second grand slam in 10 days, this time connecting in an eight-run fifth inning that broke open the Sooners’ 16-3 win over Liberty. … Louisiana’s bottom four batters produced five hits, including two homers and a triple, and five RBIs in a 7-6 win over TCU.

 WEATHER WOES

-Regionals in Statesboro, Georgia, and Coral Gables, Florida, had their schedules altered because of rain.
+Regionals in Statesboro, Georgia, and Coral Gables, Florida, had their schedules altered because of weather.
 UNC Greensboro-Georgia Southern will play Saturday.
-Canisius-Miami and Arizona-Mississippi also were pushed back.
+Canisius-Miami and Arizona-Mississippi were pushed back because of a tropical storm.

 More AP college sports: https://apnews.com/hub/college-sports and https://twitter.com/AP_Top25